 Aims: The aim of this study was to derive a novel non-hyperaemic algorithm based on deep learning and to validate it in an internal validation cohort against FFR.

-Methods and Results The ARTIST study is a post hoc analysis of 3 previously published studies.
+Methods: The ARTIST study is a post hoc analysis of three previously published studies.
 In a derivation cohort (random 80% sample of the total cohort) a deep neural network was trained (deep learning) with paired examples of resting coronary pressure curves and their FFR values.
 The resulting algorithm was validated against unseen resting pressure curves from a random 20% sample of the total cohort.
 The primary endpoint was diagnostic accuracy of the deep learning-derived algorithms against binary FFR ≤0.8.
-To reduce the variance in the precision, we used a 5-fold cross-validation procedure.
-A total of 1666 patients with 1718 coronary lesions and 2928 coronary pressure tracings were included.
-Diagnostic accuracy of our convolutional neural network (CNN) and recurrent neural networks (RNN) against binary FFR≤0.80 were 79.6±1.9%, and 77.6±2.3%, respectively.
-There was no statistically significant difference between the accuracy of our neural networks to predict binary FFR and the most accurate non-hyperemic pressure ratio (NHPR).
+To reduce the variance in the precision, we used a fivefold cross-validation procedure.

-Conclusions Compared to standard derivation of resting pressure ratios, we did not find a significant improvement in FFR prediction when resting data is analysed using artificial intelligence approaches.
-Our findings strongly suggest that a larger class of hidden information within resting pressure traces is not the main cause for the known disagreement between resting indices and FFR.
+Conclusions: Compared to standard derivation of resting pressure ratios, we did not find a significant improvement in FFR prediction when resting data are analysed using artificial intelligence approaches.
+Our findings strongly suggest that a larger class of hidden information within resting pressure traces is not the main cause of the known disagreement between resting indices and FFR.
 Therefore, if clinicians want to use FFR for clinical decision making, hyperaemia induction should remain the standard practice.